dylanopen/dylancode.dev/src/content/docs/natural-numbers.md

 However, in computer science, natural numbers often include $0$ as well.

+> In short, they are the set of numbers used for counting and ordering.

 ## Notation

 The set of natural numbers is usually denoted by the symbol $\mathbb{N}$: